Ghost Recon Open Beta: Progress, Rewards, Weapons Transfers To Full Game

 Ubisoft has already clarified at the Ghost Recon: Wildlands Open Beta FAQs that players can make a fresh start when the full game arrives.
 However, there are certain perks to playing around with the Open Beta, apart from getting a feel of the playing field.

-By playing the Wildlands Open Beta alone, Ubisoftannounced that you already get to unlock the Unidad Conspiracy reward, which includes three exclusive missions set in the Media Luna region upon full release.
+By playing the Wildlands Open Beta alone, Ubisoft announced that you already get to unlock the Unidad Conspiracy reward, which includes three exclusive missions set in the Media Luna region upon full release.

 Play the open beta (and the full game by March 31) to get access to the Unidad Conspiracy reward!
 Learn more >> https://t.co/oimh70t9pv pic.twitter.com/3ZlHSO5dJS